-Learn how carbon credits trading can help Shanghai expats contribute to going carbon neutral
+Carbon credits trading can help Shanghai expats contribute to going carbon neutral.

-In 2013-2014, the Chinese government started a new pilot scheme for China carbon emissions trading in seven provinces and cities in China, with Shanghai being one of the early movers.
+In 2013-2014, the Chinese government started the regional pilot carbon emissions trading schemes (ETSs) in seven provinces and cities, with Shanghai being one of the early movers.

 In these schemes, polluters such as steel, petrochemical, textile, and rubber industries, as well as airports, railways, ports, big banks and hotels are getting capped and cannot emit more carbon dioxide if they do not have the according allowances.